-This BBQ chicken salad recipe is one of my favorite salads.
+This kosher Easy BBQ Chicken Salad recipe is one of my favorite salads.
 It's my own copycat version of a salad I love at a local sandwich shop in town.
-I make this salad often as a quick, easy, and light shabbos lunch and it is basically impossible to stop eating.
-Two sukkots ago, the one before covid, I made a massive bowl to share with friends at a potluck seudah and not one single morsel was left in the bowl.
-So many people have asked me to share my recipe so here it is.
+I make this salad often as a quick, easy, and light Shabbat or Yom Tov lunch and it is basically impossible to stop eating.
+This recipe is kosher, non-dairy, and gluten free.
+Keep reading to learn how to make the best Easy BBQ Chicken Salad right at home.

 Grilled Chicken: Season both sides a few boneless skinless chicken breasts and cook in a hot cast iron skillet for 6 minutes on each side.
 The trick to moist and juicy chicken breast is to leave it alone!
 Only flip it once and do not press down on it while cooking which presses all the juices out.
 For the first 6 minutes I like to place a piece of foil or a lid loosely over the pan to ensure the chicken is cooked all the way though.
 Then flip and allow chicken to cook on the other side-- uncovered.
 Allow chicken to rest while preparing the salad to the juices can reabsorb keeping your chicken as possible.

 Lettuce: wash and check for bugs and chop it up!
 Or buy pre-washed and chopped lettuce.
 So easy.